owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 your ownCloud installation current with your Linux package manager, and by manually upgrading.

-.. note:: Enterprise Subscription customers will use their Enterprise software repositories to install ownCloud packages, rather than the Open Build Service.
+.. note:: Enterprise customers will use their Enterprise software repositories to install ownCloud packages, rather than the Open Build Service.
 Then follow the instructions on this page for completing upgrades.
 Please see